-You might be planning about having a plan to have a break and go out in a family camping in a few days.
-But in case fortune becomes bad at you, weather can ruin it all.
-So, to be prepared for every hardship that come along, take a breath and go through the entire article.
+You might be planning on having a plan to have a break and go out in a family camping in a few days.
+But in case of fortune becomes bad at you, weather can ruin it all.
+So, to be prepared for every hardship that comes along, take a breath and go through the entire article.

 7 Things to Check for A Safe and Sound Family Camping